York Racecourse: Layout

 In the 18th century the racecourse was horseshoe in shape and was "judged to be the best race[course] in England for seeing the diversion."
 In 2005 the track was extended from the end of the home straight to make a full round course, this was to host the 2 m 4 f Gold Cup for the Royal meeting which was moved from Ascot to York that year.
 This meant 2 mile races were run on the round course, starting just before the winning post.
 The old 2 mile start was discontinued.
 The previous layout change occurred in the early 1970s, when to accommodate the York ring road (A64), opened in 1976, the straight course was reduced from 7 furlongs to 6 furlongs and the new 7 furlong chute was built.

 Important meetings

-York's most important meeting is the Ebor Festival held annually in August.
-The feature of this meeting is the Ebor Handicap, one of Europe's premier handicap races.

-The Juddmonte International meeting is another significant date in York's racing calendar, home as it is to the Juddmonte International Stakes.
-The 2012 renewal of this race, won by Frankel was the second highest rated race of the year in international ratings.
+York's most important meeting is the Ebor Festival held annually in August, featuring the Ebor Handicap, one of Europe's premier handicap races.
+The Ebor Festival also includes four Group 1 races: the Juddmonte International Stakes, the Nunthorpe Stakes, the Yorkshire Oaks and the City of York Stakes.
+The 2012 renewal of the Juddmonte International Stakes, won by Frankel, was the second highest rated race of the year in international ratings.

 In 2005, York Racecourse acted as a replacement host to the Royal Ascot meeting, due to its usual home at Ascot Racecourse being closed for a £185 million redevelopment, attracting a 5-day attendance of over 224,000.
 It also hosted the St Leger in 2006.